Mosa-T/CV_Projects/README.md

 # Intro to Systems Programming (In C):
-ex3:- Implementation of a zoo management program, implementation of different BSTs to store objects(structs) and the management of them. food supply, employees and animals all separated and managed separately, each group has stats of their own that have status/stat check functions that are BST optimized. ex4:- basic functions to find VERTEX-COVER using Adjacency-matrix and linked-list. ex5:- Missing
+ex3:- Implementation of a zoo management program, implementation of different BSTs to store objects(structs) and the management of them. food supply, employees and animals all separated and managed separately, each group has stats of their own that have status/stat check functions that are BST optimized.

+ex4:- basic functions to find VERTEX-COVER using Adjacency-matrix and linked-list.

+ex5:- Missing

 # Computer Architecture:
-0:- MIPS simulator in C, implemented using some instructions from MIPS R4000 Microprocessor User's Manual .
+0:- MIPS simulator in C, implemented using some instructions from MIPS R4000 Microprocessor User's Manual.

 # App project:
 0:- Main project with done in collaboration.
 A phone application for ordering food from businesses, said businesses receive order and can choose to accept or deny it, the client is updated throughout the ordering and is informed when the order is ready, mostly done in React, mySQL and firebase.